-Let us return now to the main theme: whether the world has changed in recent years, so that the principles of International Relations must be changed.
-Sometimes it is true that a theory is so specific to the historical period in which it is formulated, that when conditions change the theory no longer tells us very much.
-For example: 60 years ago much importance was given to Balance of Power theory.
+Power theory.
 This theory held that when several big states struggle for power, they make alliances so that they keep up a balance of power of roughly equal strength.
 The theory was based on the period of European history when England, on its island off from the Continent, looked upon European struggles and always chose to fight on the side of the weaker coalition, so that no state could ever dominate the Continent.
 When France was strong, England allied with Germany; when Germany was strong, England allied with France.
-Balance of power is not a very general theory however; it doesn't explain why the balance of power disappeared after the end of the second World War; and it doesn't explain earlier state systems such as the Roman Empire, or the dynasties of Imperial China.
-In fact, balance of power theory doesn't even explain England's behavior; at the same time England was maintaining balance of power politics in Europe, it was expanding an overseas empire around the rest of the world.
+Balance of power is not a very general theory however; it does not explain why the balance of power disappeared after the end of the Second World War; and it does not explain earlier state systems such as the Roman Empire, or the dynasties of Imperial China.
+In fact, Balance of Power theory does not even explain England's behavior; at the same time England was maintaining balance of power politics in Europe, it was expanding an overseas empire around the rest of the world.

-There have been other more recent fashions in International Relations theory: for example the theory of neorealism; and on the other hand the theory of hegemonic stability.
-These theories clash on the question of whether the relations among states are a realm of anarchy, where each follows its own self interest and no laws or principles control them except their own force; or on the contrary that there is an international or interstate order, a framework in which the world carries on its business.
-In the latter theory, the strongest state or hegemony acts to enforce the rules of the international game, and thus provides stability - in this view it is functionally useful for the world to have a hegemonic power like Britain or the US to keep order.
-The point I would like to make is that both things are possible.
+More recent fashions in International Relations theory include neorealism; and on the other hand the theory of hegemonic stability.
+These theories clash on the question of whether the relations among states are a realm of anarchy, where each follows its own selfinterest and no laws or principles control them except their own force; or on the contrary that there is an international or interstate order, a framework in which the world carries on its business.
+In the latter theory, the strongest state or hegemon acts to enforce the rules of the international game, and thus provides stability - in this view it is functionally useful for the world to have a hegemonic power like Britain or the US to keep order.
+In fact, both things are possible.
 Under some historical conditions, the world looks like a violent confrontation of self-interested states; at other times, there is more of an appearance of international rules of the game.
 But this is a continuum, not an all-or-nothing choice between extremes; states exist by controlling military force, but they also tend, to lesser or greater degree, to enter into alliances and coalitions, and to make arrangements even with their enemies.
 We have seen these throughout history: the Roman Empire was at first a system of alliances before it became an Empire; the Holy Roman Empire (or German Empire) of the European middle ages was chiefly just a diplomatic structure, a kind of early and limited version of the United Nations.
 Historically, the units do not stay static; sometimes states become bigger or smaller, more independent or more amalgamated, with many possible variations in between: the history of China, Hong Kong, and other parts of East Asia provide good examples.
-And new state forms emerge; sometimes alliances become stronger and turn into states, as we see happening perhaps today in the case of the European Union, and has happened 200 years ago in the federation which became the United States of America.
-Thus we can ask: what will be the historical result as today states enter into a new kind of alliance to combat terrorism?
-Will this eventually become a new kind of state, somewhere along the continuum from a weak decentralized alliance to a centralized structure?
-We need a theory which explains just how these different state configurations emerge under different historical conditions.
-Can we have a theory which cuts across history?
+And new state forms emerge; sometimes alliances become stronger and turn into states, as we see happening perhaps today in the case of the European Union, and happened 200 years ago in the federation which became the United States of America.
+New coalitions, including those formed under the rationale of combating terrorism, must judged as to where they will fall along the continuum from a weak decentralized alliance to a centralized structure of world government.